Reading:

 Social Media Automation Over Engagement

-It’s impossible to be truly social without being present.
-Many eCommerce stores make the Social Media mistake of automating responses, automating retweets and worse still, automated private messages on platforms such as Twitter.
+It’s only possible to be genuinely social by being present.
+Many E-Commerce stores need to automate responses, retweets, and, worse still, automated private messages on platforms like Twitter.

 We know from Twitter user research how impersonal automation makes them feel about a brand – at best they bear it, some just ignore it and a large proportion of users instantly unfollow.
 For those that stay, your brand takes a hit on the perception meter.